 Are you interested in a career helping people with speech or hearing disorders?
-Are you an effective communicator who enjoys working with people?
-If so, a Bachelor of Arts degree in Speech-Language Pathology/Audiology from the University of North Texas might be for you.
+A Bachelor of Arts degree in Audiology/Speech-Language Pathology from the University of North Texas might be for you.

-An audiologist assesses and treats people with hearing and balance disorders, while a speechlanguage pathologist works with those with communication disorders.
+An audiologist assesses and treats people with hearing and balance disorders, while a speechlanguage pathologist works with those who have communication disorders.
 Professionals in both areas work with diverse populations in:

-A masterís degree is required to become a licensed and certified speech-language pathologist, and a clinical doctorate is required to become a licensed audiologist.
+A master’s degree is required to be a licensed and certified speech-language pathologist, and a clinical doctorate is required to be a licensed audiologist.

 The Department of Speech and Hearing Sciences balances classroom learning with real-world application.
 You’ll learn about communication skills through introductory courses in:

 Advanced courses focus on diagnosing and treating specific hearing, speech and language disorders.
 These courses also serve as prerequisites for graduate study.

-Our faculty members are recognized researchers and practitioners as well as members of professional organizations in the field, publishing numerous articles in respected journals.
-Their research areas include:
+Our faculty members are recognized researchers and practitioners as well as members of professional organizations in the field.
+They’ve published numerous articles in respected journals and conducted research on:

-During your freshman and sophomore years, most of your classes will help fulfill the universityís core curriculum and the College of Arts and Sciences requirements.
+During your freshman and sophomore years, most of your classes will help fulfill the university's core curriculum and degree pre-requisites.
 Many of your speech and hearing sciences courses will be taken during your junior and senior years.

-While enrolled in speech and hearing sciences courses, you will observe clients at the UNT Speech and Hearing Center.
+While enrolled in audiology and speech-language pathology courses, you’ll observe clients at the UNT Speech and Hearing Center.
 The center supplies professional evaluation and remediation for articulation, hearing, language, voice and fluency disorders.

 Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.

-The departmentís undergraduate studies director and academic advisors will help you plan your class schedule each semester.
-The director also will provide advice on applying to graduate school and how to obtain a job as a Licensed Assistant in Speech-Language Pathology through the Texas State Board of Examiners.
+The department’s undergraduate studies director and the academic advisors in the PACS advising office will help you plan your class schedule each semester.
+The director will also provide advice on applying to graduate school and how to obtain a job as a licensed assistant in Speech-Language Pathology through the Texas State Board of Examiners.